tmorin/plantuml-libs/distribution/fontawesome-6/Solid/ArrowsToEye.md

 include('fontawesome-6/Solid/ArrowsToEye')

 ' renders the element
-ArrowsToEye('ArrowsToEye', 'Arrows To Eye', 'an optional tech label')
+ArrowsToEye('ArrowsToEye', 'Arrows To Eye', 'an optional tech label', 'an optional description')
 @enduml
 ```